Zanderson91/fitness-tracker/README.md

-  # NoSQL Workout Tracker
+  # NoSQL Fitness Tracker

   # Description
-  The Workout Tracker app allows users to create and track workouts.
+  The Fitness Tracker app allows users to create and track workouts.

    Users are able to: